 Not only is there a tremendous amount to do, see, eat, and experience in Germany, you can easily combine a visit to Germany with other European destinations.
 Germany is easy to get around in by train, bus, car or bike, and many people speak English.

 You’re probably wondering…where do I even begin with planning my dream-come-true vacation to beautiful Deutschland?

 Where should I go?
 Is it better to take the train or rent a car?
-What are the must-see attractions?
+What are the must-see cities and attractions?
 Which ones should I skip?
 Where’s the best place to stay?
 What should I eat and drink?

 Don’t worry!
 We’re here to help you narrow down your travel options, plan your itinerary, and book your trip with ease.
 It’s actually quite easy to plan a trip to Germany by yourself with the information in this article, on this site and with some help of some online booking engines.

 To reduce overwhelm and help you plan your ideal vacation, we cover everything you need to know to get started planning your trip to Germany.
 And if you have any questions, you’re welcome to ask us here.

 Ok, let’s begin!

 - 2 Map of Germany & Overview of Regions

 - 3 Where to Go in Germany: Itineraries and Planning

 - 5 What’s the Best Time to Go to Germany?